 Anecdotal Evidence – What Is It?

 I thought this was a simple question before I started to research it.
-There are a lot of different definitions so I will just come up with one of my own which tries to encompass and simplify many of the others.
+There are a lot of different definitions, so I will just come up with one of my own, which tries to encompass and simplify many of the others.

-In the gardening world it usually takes the form of: I did ABC, and noticed that DEF happened.
-Based on this observation I believe that GHI is correct.
-An example that I just read on a Face Book site is; “I put crushed egg shells under my hosta, and it stopped the slugs from eating my hosta leaves.”
+In the gardening world, it usually takes the form of: I did ABC, and noticed that DEF happened.
+Based on this observation, I believe that GHI is correct.
+An example that I just read on a Facebook site is: “I put crushed egg shells under my hosta, and it stopped the slugs from eating my hosta leaves.”

 No further details are given.
-We don’t know the changes in weather that took place, the type of hosta, the location, how the number of holes were counted, or how much damage there was before the egg shells were added.
+We don’t know the changes in weather that took place, the type of hosta, the location, how the number of holes was counted, or how much damage there was before the egg shells were added.
 We don’t even know how the egg shells were crushed or placed on the soil.
 We really do not know anything, and in most cases, even the person making the claim can not answer any of these questions.
 This was simply an observation – I use that term loosely – at one point in time.

 But ….. it was enough to convince this person that egg shells = no slug damage.